A classic peanut butter cookie recipe that's low carb and Keto friendly! And get this, these delicious morsels are made in under 15 minutes!

 *Exact measurements are listed in the recipe card below.

-Using a mini cookie scoop, scoop out the dough and form into balls.
+Using a cookie scooper, scoop the batter and form into balls.

 Place them on a baking sheet lined with parchment paper.